Benefits of Membership

 - Our monthly newsletter The Flyline, with local and national news of interest to pilots and aviation supporters

-- Borrow-A-Bike Program: Convenient bike rentals at airstrips around the state
+- Borrow-A-Bike Program: Convenient bicycles at airstrips around the state

 - Exclusive discounts for IAA members